claudiocmm/SqlBIAgent/README.md

 ## Overview
 SQL BI Agent is a powerful Streamlit application that allows users to ask natural language questions about their data in BigQuery and receive instant SQL queries with visualizations.
 It leverages LangGraph workflows, LLM-based query generation, and automatic validation to ensure accuracy.

-For a detailed explanation, check out our Medium post: [Medium Article](your-medium-url-here)
+For a detailed explanation, check out my Medium post: [Medium Article](https://medium.com/@claudiofilho22/creating-a-sql-bi-agent-using-langgraph-vertex-ai-agent-builder-9c497d38de53)

 ## Features
 - **Natural Language to SQL**: Converts user questions into SQL queries.